SANUSq: Liposomal Vitamin C with Glutathione - 250ml

 Why Liposomal Vitamin C?

 The problem with typical vitamin supplements (in tablets, pills or powder form) is that they are not very well absorbed in the gut.
 Most of it is degraded and lost during digestion.
-In fact, less than 20 % of vitamin C that we consume – whether through food or conventional supplements – is actually bio-available for uptake by the cells, where it must reach.
+In fact, less than 20 % of vitamin C that we consume – whether through food or conventional supplements – is bio-available for uptake by the cells … and that is where it must reach.

-To add to these absorption woes, only a small amount from what is eventually released into the bloodstream reaches the cells.
+To add to these absorption problems, only a small amount from what is eventually released into the bloodstream reaches the cells.
 Being water soluble, vitamin C can’t easily penetrate cell membranes, which are made of fat.
-Furthermore, high doses of vitamin C causes gastrointestinal problems like abdominal cramps, bloating and diarrhoea.
+Furthermore, high doses of regular vitamin C supplements cause gastrointestinal problems like abdominal cramps, bloating and diarrhoea.

 Using liposomal technology to encapsulate and deliver vitamin C solves these absorption and bio-availability challenges.
-Liposomes are microscopic bubbles made of layers of phospholipids, the same type of fat that cell membranes are composed of.
-When loaded with dietary supplements or pharmaceutical drugs, these particles serve as a perfect vehicle to deliver drugs and nutrients directly to the cells.
+Liposomes are small bubbles that can safely envelop dietary supplements and work as a perfect vehicle to deliver nutrients directly to the cells, without any loss or degradation that typically occurs during digestion.

 Why liposomal vitamin C is better than other forms of vitamin C?